Karanbyte07/DS-Course/README.md

 - Recreate small tasks from memory after reading a notebook — then compare with the notebook to learn faster.
 - Combine concepts from different notebooks (for example, file handling + JSON + basic data processing) to create mini projects.

-Contributing
-Contributions are welcome.
-Open an issue to propose larger changes or submit a clear PR for fixes and improvements.
-If adding notebooks that require extra packages, note required packages/versions in the notebook header.

 If you found this repo helpful, please give it a star ⭐️.